opencor/opencor.github.io/user/_sources/plugins/editing/cellmlTextView.rst.txt

        ...
    enddef;

-Alternatively, if one or several lines are partially selected, then the comment will be rendered as ``/* XXX */``, e.g.
+Alternatively, if one or several lines are partially selected then the comment will be rendered as ``/* XXX */``.
+For instance:

 .. code-block:: cellmlText